 More than one million Bay Area residents live within five miles of their workplaces, an ideal distance for bicycling.
 However, commuting to work only represents 23 percent of all trips made by car, so think about how you can also bike to shop, to school, for errands, and for social events.
 In a world concerned with climate change, pollution, and congestion, the question should really be “Why not bike to work?”

 In 2016, 1.8% of Bay Area residents biked to work — around 135,000 people — more than DOUBLE the number of bike commuters in 2013!
 And that doesn’t take into consideration those residents who use a bike as one part of their commute (vs. all of it), driven by the availability of bike-share bikes.
 That’s a huge increase in a very short period of time!

 Registration is not necessary.
-However, by pledging to ride through your local county, you’ll stay connected with activities going on in your community — and have the chance to win a fantastic bike tour package donated by Exodus Travel!
+However, by pledging to ride through your local county, you’ll stay connected with activities going on in your community — and have the chance to win a fantastic trip to Alaska’s Kenai Peninsula donated by Exodus Travel and Alaska Airlines!